-Best Tropical Fruits
+Best Tropical Fruits to Grow

-The best tropical fruits to grow are worth a close look.
-These fruits come in a range of shapes and sizes.
-Banana, pineapple and coconut are probably the best known, but there are many more to add to the list.
-The number and variety of fruits that originate in the tropics is amazing.
-When added to fruits from other regions that grow in the tropics, choice abounds.
+The best tropical fruits to grow are worth close consideration.
+These often delicious fruits come in a range of shapes, sizes and flavours.
+Indeed the number and variety of fruits that originate in the tropics is amazing.

-Tropical Fruits to Grow
+Tropical Fruits to Grow in Australia

 - Black Sapote